Jonmainhart/pbj/README.md

 primarily for phones.

-It provides weekly and season views, game progress, weekly winners, player records, individual picks, tiebreaker results, and optional announcements.
+It provides weekly and season views, game progress, weekly winners, player records, individual picks, tiebreaker results, season statistics, and optional announcements.

 Player cards remain compact until selected, then open to show detailed statistics and picks.

+Scheduled games show their local kickoff time.
+Live and final games show their current or final score.

 Pick indicators include:

 - `✅` Correct
 - `❌` Incorrect
 - `➖` NFL tie
+- `🟢` Live
 - `⏳` Pending
 - `⏳ N/P` Pending non-pick
 - `❌ N/P` Final non-pick

 Weekly winners are marked with `🏆`.

+Players finishing last in a completed week are marked with `💩`.
+All players sharing the lowest final rank receive the indicator.

+The season view uses:

+- `👑` for the current first-place player.
+- `🏆` for each player's number of weekly wins.
+- `💩` for each player's number of last-place finishes.

+The last-place count is hidden when a player has no last-place finishes.

 ## Weekly Workflow